Guidelines for Lung Cancer Screening

-Lung cancer screening may help those who have the highest risk for lung cancer—people 50 to 55 and older who are or were heavy smokers.
+Lung cancer screening may help those who have the highest risk for lung cancer—people age 50 and older who are or were heavy smokers.
 For most people, who aren't at increased risk, screening for lung cancer probably isn't helpful.

 Screening won't prevent cancer.
 And it may not find all lung cancers.
 Lung cancer screening may lower the risk of dying from lung cancer in a small number of people.

-Lung cancer screening is recommended for people who are or were heavy smokers.
-That means people with a smoking history of at least 20 or 30 pack years.
+Lung cancer screening is recommended for people age 50 and older who are or were heavy smokers.
+That means people with a smoking history of at least 20 pack years.
 A pack year is a way to measure how heavy a smoker you are or were.